oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## Reuse the ACLs Content Across Several Devices

 Having a global network view of the ACLs is highly valuable for service providers.
-An ACL could be defined and applied following the hierarchy of the network topology.
+An ACL could be defined and applied based on the network topology hierarchy.
 So, an ACL can be defined at the network level and, then, that same ACL can be used (or referenced to) in several devices (including termination points) within the same network.